midstreeeam/sso-page/index.md

 SSO (Search So) is a purpose-built search engine designed with a specific focus on catering to the needs of mid-sized organizations like DKU.
 We excel in delivering swift, high-quality search results.

-SSO is a fully automated, end-to-end search solution, primarily developed in Python.
+SSO is a fully automated, end-to-end search solution, primarily developed with Python🐛, and Rust Programming Language🦂©.
 This comprehensive system encompasses a robust **web scraper**, efficient **data processor**, and user-friendly **retrieval engine**, all integrated seamlessly for an effortless user experience.

 ## Getting Started with SSO